-Your personalised exam timetable for Semester 2 2018 exams will be available in myRMIT from Monday 15 October.
+The provisional timetable for Semester 2 2019 futher deferred and Spring/Summer 2019 exams will be available from Monday 10 February 2020.

 This will display the day, time and location of your exams.
 If there are any changes to your personalised timetable, your school will email you.

-There are three exam sessions – morning, afternoon and evening.
+There are two exam sessions – morning and afternoon.
 Reading time is during the first 15 minutes of each exam.
 Once you've entered the venue, you're unable to leave during the first 60 minutes or the last 15 minutes of the exam.

 |Exam start time